 Day 1: London

 Start your UK cities by train trip with a full day in London, swapping its big-name museums and historic landmarks for the quirkier streets of the East End.
-Head to the city’s most hipster neighbourhood – Shoreditch – for a street art tour which introduces you to the area’s history and graffiti culture as well as showing off urban artworks from over 40 different street artists, from ROA’s giant crane on Hanbury Street to Stik’s black and white stickmen.
+Head to the hipster neighbourhood of Shoreditch for a street art tour*, which introduces you to the area’s history and graffiti culture as well as showing off urban artworks from over 40 different street artists, from ROA’s giant crane on Hanbury Street to Stik’s black and white stickmen.

-Eat your way along Brick Lane, where you’ll find a string of curry houses as well as the Beigel Bake 24-hour bakery and a weekly street food pop-up market.
-Or visit the Boxpark, a pop-up shopping mall made from converted shipping containers with a mix of food stalls, bars and independent shops, which hosts film screenings and DJ nights on its outdoor terraces.
+Eat your way along Brick Lane, where you’ll find a string of curry houses as well as the Beigel Bake 24-hour bakery and a weekly street food market.
+Or visit the Boxpark, a pop-up shopping mall made from converted shipping containers with food stalls, bars and independent shops, which hosts film screenings and DJ nights on its outdoor terraces.

-Where to stay in London: The Qbic London City is close to Aldgate East Tube station, a 15-minute walk from Shoreditch.
-This Dutch brand’s pod-style rooms come with colourful artworks and mood lighting, and it has good eco-friendly credentials with water-efficient showers, solar panels, organic mattresses and toiletries, and free bikes for guests to borrow.
+Where to stay in London: The Qbic London City* is close to Aldgate East Tube station, a 15-minute walk from Shoreditch.
+This Dutch brand’s pod-style rooms have colourful artworks, mood lighting and good eco-friendly credentials with water-efficient showers, solar panels, organic mattresses and toiletries, and free bikes for guests to borrow.